 Criminal cases which occur in Sterling Heights, Shelby Township, Macomb Township and Utica are handled at one of the above 41A District Courts.
 The Shelby Township location has jurisdiction over cases that occur in Shelby Township, Macomb Township and Utica.
 41A District covers a large geographical area in the County of Macomb with two court locations:

-- Shelby Township Location: 52660 Van Dyke, Shelby Township, MI 48316 Phone: 586-739-7325
+- Shelby Township Location: 52420 Van Dyke, Shelby Township, MI 48316 Phone: 586-739-7325

-- Sterling Heights Location: 40111 Dodge Park, Sterling Heights, MI 48313, Phone: 586-446-2500
+- Sterling Heights Location: 40111 Dodge Park, Sterling Heights, MI 48313, Phone: 586-446-2550

-The crime of shoplifting is known as retail fraud and it is one of the most prevalent crimes that we see in both of the 41-A District Courts as well as every other district court in Macomb County!
+The crime of shoplifting, which is called retail fraud in Michigan, is one of the most prevalent crimes that we see in both of the 41A District Courts as well as every other district court in Macomb County!